linwoodc3/linwoodc3.github.io/_drafts/2017-05-17-Taking-the-Pulse-of-Worldwide-News--Media-Using-GDELT.md

   youtube: # channel/<your_long_string> or user/<user-name>
   googleplus: u/0/+LinwoodCreekmore
 summary: This post uses news metadata from GDELT to create a substantive event timeline of the recent crisis in Marawi.
 I also introduce my Python client to access and process GDELT data in the Python ecosystem.
 This is especially useful if you have business interests in areas with stability issues.
 If you like time series analysis (you'll see potential), geospatial analysis, data analytics, and data engineering, you will enjoy this post!
-excerpt: <p style="font-family:courier;"><i>It started around 2pm. <br><br>Earlier in the day, villagers near <a href="https://en.wikipedia.org/wiki/Barangay">Barangay</a> Basak Malulut notified security forces of 10-15 men with assault rifles walking in the street.
-One gunman matched the description of one of the most-wanted terrorists worldwide; Isnilon Hapilon.
-According to press reports, Hapilon is the leader of <a href="https://en.wikipedia.org/wiki/Abu_Sayyaf">Abu Sayyaf</a> and the Philippine head of the <a href="https://en.wikipedia.org/wiki/Islamic_state">Islamic State</a>.
-Motivated by the opportunity to secure such a high value target, Philippine security forces planned a raid on <a href="https://en.wikipedia.org/wiki/Marawi">Marawi City</a>.
-They were going after Hapilon.</i></p>
+excerpt: <p style="font-family:courier;"><i><br>It started around 2pm.<br><br> A group of men walked the streets in broad daylight, for all to see, brandishing high-powered assault rifles.
+Any other day, a group of 10-15 men walking in the street would draw nothing more than a long stare.
+But this was different.
+These men were fearless or clueless.
+Their behavior suggested they either did not consider the possibility of an onlooker reporting their presence to security forces or they didn't care.
+These men were core members of the Maute Group.</i></p>

 ---